petercai/notes/eclipse/UI development/Eclipse - Commands and actions.md

 	**run**() method, so the run() **method** still needs the appropriate guard code.
 In addition, the **run**() method executes in the main UI thread,	so consider pushing long running operations into a background thread

 ### Object Actions
 Suppose you want to make it easy for the user to add files and folders to the your view.
-Object contributions are ideal for this because they appear in context menus only when the selection in the current view or editor contains an object compatible with that action.
+Object contributions are ideal for this because they <span style="background:#fff88f">appear in context menus only when the selection in the current view or editor contains an object compatible with that action</span>.
 In this manner, an **object contribution** is available to the user when he or she needs the action, yet not intrusive when the action does not apply. **Object actions** are very similar to **menu contributions** that have a **locationURI** id equal to “**org.eclipse.ui.any.popup**.”

 #### Defining an object-based action